saqibcare/Paying-through-Smart-Phone/README.md

 }
 ```

-When **receivePayment** called, user will be directed to the login
+When **receivePayment** called, the user will be directed to the login
 screen of PayPal where it has the option to pay through Card or PayPal
 id.
 We have used Paypal.
-Select the PayPal to enter the login
+Select PayPal to enter the login
 credentials.

 ![image](paypalLogin)

 Here we will enter the login credentials.
 Upon successful login, the
 application will direct us to the confirmation screen.
 To make the
-payment, user should have enough balance otherwise there will be low
+payment, the user should have enough balance otherwise there will be a low
-payment error will be displayed.
+payment error that will be displayed.

 ![image](PayLogin)

-Here user will select pay in order to confirm the payment.
+Here the user will select pay in order to confirm the payment.
 After the
-confirmation the transaction will processed from the PayPal side and
+confirmation the transaction will be processed from the PayPal site and
 used will get the return message in term of JSON which we will show to
-the user through the a specific function in which we will catch this
+the user through the specific function in which we will catch this
-response to display in user screen.
+response to display on the user screen.

 ![image](confirmation)

 Now Payment can be processed through the interface but here we will also
 add the **activityResult** to show the response which is coming back
-from the PayPal, whether the transaction has been made or not.
+from PayPal, whether the transaction has been made or not.
 This
 activity will show the information to the user about the transaction
 result.